-Similarly, if you lack a support system, have a history of other mental disorders or substance abuse problems, or have a family history of PTSD, you will also be more likely to develop it than others who do not have these.
+Similarly, if you lack a support system, have a history of other mental disorders, or have a family history of PTSD, you will also be more likely to develop it than others who do not have these.

 What Are the Symptoms?

 To receive a PTSD diagnosis, someone must display at least two of the symptoms that fall into the following four categories.
 They must also experience these symptoms consecutively for a month or longer.